ctrombley/word_game/README.md

 ![board](https://github.com/ctrombley/word_game/raw/master/board.png)

 The words GEEKS and QUIZ can be found by traversing the cells in the board.
+Others such as SEEK are also possible, but not highlighted in the diagram above.
 Your program should be able to find these words in the board and output them in a list before the program completes.

 ### Bonus
 Once the main problem has been solved, we can also consider the performance of the solution.
 One area for consideration is the provided implementation for dictionary lookup - it is not very fast.
 When calling `Dictionary#word?`, a [linear search](https://www.studytonight.com/data-structures/linear-search-algorithm) is performed on an array.
 Implement a more efficient method for performing dictionary lookups, and benchmark your results.